 StrongVPN is a great choice — they’ve got unlimited bandwidth, clients for any device, blazing-fast connections, great security, and a low monthly price.
 Plus as an added benefit, you can use them to watch streaming media like Netflix that might be blocked in your country.

-This program is built with a client-server architecture–the Deluge client can run as a daemon or service in the background, while the Deluge user interface can connect to the daemon.
+Deluge is built with a client-server architecture–the Deluge client can run as a daemon or service in the background, while the Deluge user interface can connect to that background service.
 This means you could run Deluge on a remote system–perhaps a headless server–and control it via Deluge on your desktop.
 But Deluge will function like a normal desktop application by default.

 Sure, there are many more BitTorrent clients for Windows, but these are our favorite ones that won’t try to install junkware on your system.
-With the exception of the old versions of uTorrent, they’re all — including Miro — open-source applications.
+With the exception of the old versions of uTorrent, they’re all open-source applications.
 Thanks to community-driven development, they’ve resisted the temptation to overload their BitTorrent clients with junkware to make a quick buck.